How to Clean and Prepare Pig’s Kidney for Cooking – This tutorial shows you step-by-step how to clean, prepare, store, and cook pig’s kidney.

-Pig’s kidneys are usually sold in whole fresh in Asian grocery store.
-Their shelf-life is not long in fresh form as you can imagine.
+Pig’s kidneys are usually sold in whole fresh in Asian grocery stores.
+Their shelf-life is not long in a fresh form as you can imagine.
 Pick the freshest one you can.
 There’s usually someone at the store I go to that will weigh the kidneys and pack them up for me.
 So I ask him if they are fresh.
 You can look at the color too.
-It is usually brownish gray in color, but if you see that it’s dark or turning black or the whole appearance is just dull, skip it!
+It is usually brownish-gray in color, but if you see that it’s dark or turning black or the whole appearance is just dull, skip it!

 IS IT DIFFICULT TO CLEAN AND PREPARE KIDNEY?